musslick/contributor-onboarding/docs/index.md

 ```
 4. You now have a copy of the repository on your computer.

+### Option 3: Open the repository in GitHub Codespaces
+1. Open the forked repository (the one you created)
+2. Click on the green button "Code"
+3. Click on "Open in codespaces"

 ## Create a Virtual Environment

 It is a good practice to create a virtual environment for each project you work on.